 As noted above, the interest rates that banks could pay on deposits were capped (under so-called Regulation Q) at 0 for checking deposits and about 6 percent on time deposits.
+(The hope was that, if they faced limited competition for funds, banks would be safer.)
 Until the Great Inflation, bankers loved the caps because they limited competition for deposits.
 When interest rates rose enough to cause disintermediation, to cause funds to flow out of banks to higher-yielding investments like money market mutual funds, bankers lobbied for an end to the interest rate restrictions and their request was granted in the 1980s.
 Since then, banks have had to compete with each other as well as with money market mutual funds for deposits.
-Unsurprisingly, banks have to pay more for deposits than ever before (the general level of interest rates constant).
-Little wonder that deposits have become relatively less important as sources of funds for banks.
+Unsurprisingly, banks' gross spreads have eroded, and deposits have become relatively less important as sources of funds.